fkie-cad/DEXSLib/README.md

 It is build upon [dexlib2](https://github.com/JesusFreke/smali/tree/master/dexlib2).

-**currently this project is under heavy refactoring and is there at this time in a not usable state**
+*Currently, the project is being heavily refactored and is therefore in an unusable state*

 ## Why Slicing?